Share This

 Seating

 When it comes to a portable spa, most premier brands can offer an array of seating choices that are designed to be comfortable while enhancing the hydrotherapy experience.
+Many portable hot tubs feature ergonomic seating and ergonomic seating options, which are contoured to fit users of different sizes and allow for targeted massages, improving both comfort and the overall hydrotherapy benefits.
 Some models offer open seating, which generally can accommodate more bathers at one time, all who can experience hydrotherapy jets within those seats.
 Other models offer a lounger, which is designed for a more full-body hydrotherapy experience.
 Loungers in a premium portable spa model are equipped with high-quality jets to create a blissful hydromassage.

 The collection of seats in every Jacuzzi® hot tub, for example, is designed to facilitate complete hydromassage while balancing the flow to each seat for the best experience.
 Seats in a Jacuzzi® hot tub are complemented by jets on the calves and in the foot dome, creating a unique hydrotherapy experience regardless of where you choose to sit.